 [Editor’s Note: If you’re in the process of applying for a home loan, checking your credit scores is an important part of the process.
-You can use a free tool like the Credit Report Card to get two free credit scores that are updated monthly.]
+You can use a free tool like the Credit Report Card to get two free credit scores that are updated every 14 days.]

 More on Mortgages and Home Buying:

 - Why You Should Check Your Credit Before Buying a Home